What Is Dwelling Insurance Coverage and Do You Need It?

 A homeowners insurance policy has four main components.
-Dwelling insurance coverage, or "Coverage A," is the main component of your homeowners insurance policy, not all of it.
-Dwelling coverage helps pays to rebuild or repair damage to your home's physical structure and additional structures like fences, storage sheds and detached garages.
+Dwelling insurance coverage, or "Coverage A," is the main component of your homeowners insurance policy.
+Dwelling coverage pays to rebuild or repair damage to your home's physical structure and additional structures like fences, storage sheds, roof, exterior and interior walls and garages.
 However, dwelling coverage does not cover belongings and land.
-Whether you have a homeowners insurance policy on a primary residence or insurance on a second home, it's important to have adequate dwelling coverage in case you ever need to rebuild that home.
+It's important to have adequate dwelling coverage in case you ever need to rebuild that home.
 Your dwelling coverage also establishes how much coverage you have for personal property.
 Here’s more.

 What Does Dwelling Insurance Cover?

 Dwelling coverage: Covers your home’s structures, walls, roof and additional structures like a deck or detached garage.
-Dwelling insurance typically covers hazards listed in a home insurance policy.
-According to The Insurance Information Institute, a homeowner should have enough dwelling coverage to protect against the following named perils:
+Dwelling insurance typically covers perils listed in a home insurance policy.
+Buy enough dwelling coverage to protect against the following named perils:

 - Fire or lightning